Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 As you fan your hands, a brilliant rainbow pours forth from your fingertips, blinding your foes.
-Make a Focus attack against each creature within a 15 foot radius cone.
+Make a Focus attack against each creature within a 3 tile radius cone.
 If you hit, deal 1d4 + Presence radiant damage and apply one stack of blinded.

-If you have at least 4 stacks of radiant exposure, make an attack against each other creature within a 15 foot radius of yourself instead.
+If you have at least 4 stacks of radiant exposure, make an attack against each other creature within a 3 tile radius of yourself instead.

 ### Brilliant Step